michael-r-may/KotlinForSwiftDevelopers/README.md

 Note the implicit return too.

-Return
+#### Return

 When your functions want to return something..

 // TODO

-Main Function
+#### Main Function

-Like all good languages, paying their dues to their Unix/c beginnings, and most common execution environment
+Like all good languages, paying their dues to their Unix/c beginnings, and most common execution environment, both Kotlin and Swift begin execution at their one and only main function.

-# 1
-, both Kotlin and Swift begin execution at their one and only main function.

 However, in Swift, this function is not typically written by the developer.
 Instead you decorate your AppDelegate with an attribute @UIApplicationMain and the rest of the boilerplate is done for you.
 If you want to take control at this early stage, you can do that by not using this attribute and including a main.swift file for this purpose.